chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 true
 ```

 In this example, the JavaScript I’ve written evaluates the values directly when logging them.
-When we use a value in a template in Ember or Glimmer apps, the template engine (the Glimmer VM) evaluates those values.
-The VM uses a lightweight reactivity system called *autotracking* to track which items in the UI need to be updated in any render.
+When we use a value in a template in Ember or Glimmer apps, the template engine (the Glimmer <abbr title="virtual machine">VM</abbr>) evaluates those values.
+The <abbr title="virtual machine">VM</abbr> uses a lightweight reactivity system called *autotracking* to track which items in the <abbr title="user interface">UI</abbr> need to be updated in any render.
 The next step, then, is understanding autotracking.

 [^updateName-style]: We could switch to a class method here, but we’d just have to switch back later when we come back to the component code again.
 For Ember users reading this: yes, you *can* use this approach, although it’s currently idiomatic to use `@action`.